-Talent carefully adding geranic acid into the flask using a spatula and funnel.
+Talent carefully adding geranic acid into the flask using a transfer pipette..

-Using a micropipette, add 23.03 milliliters of acetone to the round-bottom flask to achieve a 70 to 30 weight ratio of geranic acid to acetone [1].
+Using a transfer pipette, add 18.42 milliliters of acetone to the round-bottom flask to achieve a 70 to 30 weight ratio of geranic acid to acetone [1].

-Talent pipetting and adding 23.03 milliliters of acetone into the flask containing geranic acid.
+Talent pipetting and adding 18.42 milliliters of acetone into the flask containing geranic acid.

-Then, take a 5-liter beaker and pour in 500 milliliters of adry ice and ethanol mixture [1].
-Without swirling, place the round-bottom flask into this cold bath for external cooling [2]. millilitersEvery 90 minutes, decant the acetone and impurities from the solidified geranic acid to improve purity [3-TXT].
+Then, take a 5-liter beaker and prepare approximately 500 milliliters of dry ice and ethanol mixture [1].
+Place the round-bottom flask into this cold bath for external cooling [2].
+When everything except for approximately 18.42 milliliters of liquid has solidified, and no additional liquid solidifies, decant the acetone and impurities from the solidified geranic acid to improve purity [3-TXT].

 Talent preparing a cold bath by adding dry ice and ethanol into a 5 liter beaker.

-Talent placing the round-bottom flask gently into the cold bath without swirling.
+Talent placing the round-bottom flask gently into the cold bath.

-Talent decanting the acetone layer and repeating the process for several rounds.
+Talent decanting the liquid layer and repeating the process for several rounds.
 TXT: Decant 5 - 6 times

-Now, use a rotary evaporator set to 40 revolutions per minute under vacuum to remove the remaining acetone for 20 minutes [1]no longer feels [2].
+Now, use a rotary evaporator set to 40 revolutions per minute under vacuum to remove the remaining acetone for a minimum of 20 minutes [1] or until the round-bottom flask no longer feels cold [2].

 Talent placing the flask in the rotary evaporator and operating it under vacuum at 40 revolutions per minute.

-Talent ing
+Talent touching the flask to feel if it is still cold.

 Weigh the flask containing the recrystallized geranic acid and record the total mass [1].
 Calculate the yield based on the previously recorded empty flask weight [2].